bonStats/bonStats.github.io/_posts/2021-04-25-chop-the-locks.md

 * head banging at concerts (and in the bathroom), and
 * extending out behind me like a majestic mane as I cycle through Brisbane.

 Please donate directly to the main fundraiser: <https://chuffed.org/project/support-for-the-kp120> (so I can't get my grubby hands on the money and buy myself a wig when I regret this... but mainly for tax purposes).
-Then send me a screenshot (links in side bar) so I can keep track of the donations related to the hair chopping.
+Then send me a screenshot (joshuajbon at gmail) so I can keep track of the donations related to the hair chopping.
 Any amount of support will be welcomed!

 50 released from Kangaroo Point Prison